OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ## Cryptography for Mobile Apps

 The following chapter translates the cryptography requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are based upon generic cryptographic concepts and are not relying on a specific implementation on iOS or Android.
 This chapter strives to provide recommendations for static testing methods where possible.
-However, dynamic testing methods are not generally applicable for the problems discussed below and, correspondingly, are not listed here.
+However, dynamic testing methods are not generally applicable to the problems discussed below and, correspondingly, are not listed here.

 #### Background on cryptography